-Due to this recent surge in popularity, many producers are intentionally making their fresh shoumei appear brown (see Tones of Terroir sample set).
+Due to this recent surge in popularity, many producers are intentionally making their fresh shoumei appear brown (see the Green Vs Brown Shoumei sample set).
 This allows future wholesalers intending to press shoumei into cakes to fabricate the age of a cake, often adding 5 to 10 years on top of the actual harvest date.
 This is why it is exceedingly important to know and trust your vendors and producers.
 Aged white tea only became widely popular around 2010, so any aged white tea from before that date is slightly suspect.

-In this box, you will find Autumn harvested Shoumei from a beautiful plot near the Taimushan nature reserve in Fujian, China.
+In this box, you will find Autumn-harvested Shoumei from a beautiful plot near the Taimushan Nature Reserve in Fujian, China.
 Shoumei is harvested in the Autumn, between mid September and early October and is usually the favorite to age among white tea producers.
-Shoumei is not often drunk fresh; similar to raw puer in the early 2000s, but when a skilled producer makes it correctly; it is a more floral foreword tea than the White Peony.
-While almost any tea can be processed as a white tea, it is only tea produced from this Fujian varietal (Dabaihao) that is officially recognized as white tea.
+Shoumei is not often drunk fresh; similar to raw puer in the early 2000s, but when a skilled producer makes it correctly; it is a more floral-forward tea than the White Peony.

 In the set: